 Fan Code of Conduct Policy

 In the event of a medical emergency, please notify one of the event staff or police officers in your area.
-Carolinas Medical Center emergency care stations are located on the 100 level across from sections 109-110 and 133-134 and on the 500 level across from sections 511-512 and 543-544.
+Carolinas Medical Center emergency care stations are located on the 100 level across from sections 109-110 and 133-134, on the 300 level across from suite 310A, and on the 500 level across from sections 511-512 and 543-544.
 Registered nurses, doctors and paramedic units are on duty.

-As a convenience to our guests, the Belk Bowl and The Charlotte Observer provide Guest Relations Booths.
+As a convenience to our guests, the Belk Bowl provides Guest Relations Booths.
 Guest Relations representatives can provide fans with information about the stadium, public transportation, restaurants and hotels and can answer questions for guests with disabilities.
 Guest Relations Booths are located at each entrance gate and next to the 500 level elevator lobbies.

 Guests with Disabilities